JasonRawlins/Gedcom/README.md

 * Individual: @I93847628@
 * Repository: @R99271728@

-Each record can have any number of sub records, which define its properties.
-For example, the INDI record above has two sub records: NAME and SEX.
+Each record can have any number of subrecords, which define its properties.
+For example, the INDI record above has two subrecords: NAME and SEX.

 ```
 0 @I72800176@ INDI